Why Epoxy.com Quartz Flooring

 November 8, 2016

-How to Seal Around an Existing Floor Drain with Epoxy
+How to Seal Around an Existing Floor Drain with Epoxy.com Systems

 The Problem

-A food processing facility owner writes, “I have a second floor production area that has a long stainless steel trench drain around the center of the room.
-We hose the area down with hot water, a crack is developing next to the drain that allows water to leak by into the room below.
-The floor below my quarry tile is concrete.”
+“I have a second-floor production area that has a long stainless steel trench drain around the center of the room.
+We hose the area down with hot water, but a crack is developing next to the drain that allows water to leak into the room below.
+The floor under my quarry tile is concrete.”

 The Solution